The Amazing Bulk: Plot

 Government research scientist Henry "Hank" Howard has been commissioned by General Darwin to develop a serum that will enhance the user's strength and longevity.
-Howard wishes to marry Darwin's daughter Hannah, but Darwin sternly refuses to give him his blessing, saying he will not be allowed to marry her until he gets results from the serum test.
-That night, he goes on a date with Hannah to a carnival.
+Howard wishes to marry Darwin's daughter Hannah, but Darwin sternly refuses to give him his blessing until he gets results from the serum test.
+He goes on a date with Hannah to a carnival.
 They then take the subway, wherein a mugger approaches them at gunpoint and steals Howard's wallet and the ring he plans to propose to Hannah with.
-Not wanting to lose the ring, Howard attempts to fight the mugger and loses.
-After the mugger flees the scene, Hannah expresses her concern for Howard's sudden bravery, asking what could be so important that he would risk his life over.
-In order to hide the intended proposal, Howard lies, saying the mugger took a flash drive containing secret files about the serum.
+Howard attempts to fight the mugger, but is overpowered.
+Hannah expresses her concern for Howard's sudden bravery; to hide the intended proposal, Howard says that the mugger took a flash drive containing information about the serum.

+Meanwhile, a mad scientist named Dr. Werner von Kantlove has been destroying famous monuments and landmarks.

-In an effort to prove that his serum is effective, Howard injects himself with it, turning him into a giant purple humanoid, the Bulk.
-Later that night, while witnessing the same mugger assault and murder a young woman, Howard transforms into the Bulk and kills the man; he runs off as police arrive to the scene, and they notice purple blood on the ground.
+Desperate to prove the serum's effectiveness, Howard injects himself with it, turning him into a giant purple humanoid, the Bulk.
+He kills the mugger and runs off as police arrive to the scene, and they notice purple blood on the ground.
 Detectives Ray Garton and Lisa Tuttle find Howard's wallet and return it to him the next day.
-When Garton finds a purple stain on his hand, he becomes convinced that Howard is responsible for the mugger's death.
-They watch as Howard returns to the scene of the crime, and when they confront him, he transforms into the Bulk.
+Garton deduces that Howard is responsible for the mugger's death.
+They watch as Howard returns to the scene of the crime and he transforms into the Bulk.

 The Bulk goes on a rampage throughout the city as the detectives pursue him.
-During the chase, the Bulk sends cars flying through the air, one of which lands on Tuttle, crushing her to death.
-Garton, enraged by his partner's death, shoots at the Bulk, who grabs and destroys a news helicopter.
+The Bulk sends cars flying through the air, with one of them landing on Tuttle and crushing her to death.
+Garton shoots at the Bulk, who grabs and destroys a news helicopter.
 The Bulk morphs back into Howard and is arrested by Garton.
-In prison, Howard is confronted by Garton for inadvertently killing Tuttle.
+Howard is arrested and imprisoned by Garton for inadvertently killing Tuttle.